-The Board of Supervisors hereby directs the Department of Planning and Building Services to study and prepare for the consideration of the Board of Supervisors changes to the County's General Plan and/or County code with respect to the regulation of the cultivation of cannabis, which process will take a minimum of forty-five (45) days to complete.
+As directed by Ordinance No. 4488, the Department of Planning and Building Services prepared a written report pursuant to Government Code section 65858, describing the measures taken to alleviate the condition which led to the adoption of that ordinance, which report was incorporated into the agenda summary accompanying this ordinance.
+The Board of Supervisors hereby further directs the Department of Planning and Building Services to continue its study and preparation for the consideration of the Board of Supervisors changes to the County's General Plan and/or County code with respect to the regulation of the cultivation of cannabis.
 The Department of Planning and Building Services is hereby authorized and directed to prepare the report required by paragraph (d) of Government Code section 65858 describing the measures taken to alleviate the condition which led to the adoption of this ordinance.